stungeye/Programming-1-Notes/docs/08-user-defined-types/01-enumerations.md

 They also help us avoid using old school `#define` constants, which don't follow scope and type rules.

-In general they lead to more readable and more intension revealing code.
+In general they lead to more readable and more intention revealing code.

 ## Defining and Using Enums